marmakoide/arduino/tutorials/full-auto-led-blinker/README.md

 1. Increment the timer every 1024 ticks, *TCCR1B |= (1 << CS12)*
 1. Set *OCR1A = 15624*
 1. Enable write operation on pin B1, as *OC1A* is associated to that pin

+The pin *OC1A* will be toggled on and off with zero work from the MCU.
+Once we enter sleep mode, nothing will put the MCU out of it sleep.